-THRIVE is a micro-funding program, which began in 2014 and has supported more than 350 Nashville-based artists and 71 community projects throughout the city!
-The program is designed to build, strengthen and cultivate communities in Nashville and Davidson County by supporting artist-led projects that encourage artistic and cultural experiences, community investment, and neighborhood transformation.
+THRIVE is a funding program, which began in 2014 and has supported more than 600 Nashville-based artists and 120 community projects throughout the city!

 If Metro Arts’ THRIVE funding is not fully expended by the final application deadline, applications will be accepted on a monthly rolling deadline until funding is fully allocated.

 As part of the the FY20 THRIVE Guidelines, applicants must:

 - attend a THRIVE Artist Salon and Coaching Workshop: Join us at One Drop Ink on Monday, June 24, 2019, from 12:30 p.m.- 2:00 p.m.
 OR 6:30 p.m.- 8 p.m. to learn about past arts engagement, and have an opportunity to ask staff questions about applying to the program.

 - schedule a phone meeting to discuss your project as it relates to the THRIVE funding program.

 Norf Wall Fest @ McGruder Photo Credit: Keep 3

 All applicants may apply for up to $9,500

 Funds can be used for Artist Fees, Project Coordinator Fees, and Non-Durable Project/Program Supplies.

 Funds cannot be used for Capital Improvements or Equipment Purchases, Reduction of Debts, Food or Beverage, Activities or Programs with Religious Content, Political Lobbying Activities, Fundraising Events, Purchase of Property, Performance Space/Facility Rental, Marketing and Promotion or Durable Program/Project Supplies.